Homebrew/legacy-homebrew/README.md

     brew install foobar

-Check the [wiki][] for more detailed information and tips about contribution.
+Check the [wiki][] for more detailed information and tips for contribution.

 If you want your formula to become part of this distribution, fork
-<http://github.com/mxcl/homebrew> and ask mxcl to pull.
-Alternatively maintain
+<http://github.com/mxcl/homebrew> and send mxcl a pull-request.
+Alternatively
-your own distribution.
+maintain your own distribution.
 Maybe you want to support Tiger?
 Or use special compile flags?
 Go ahead that's what git is all about! :)

 Licensing
 =========
 Homebrew is mostly BSD licensed although you should refer to each file to confirm.
-Individual formulae are licensed according to their authors wishes.
+Individual formulae are licensed according to their authors' wishes.

 FAQ